AlexMRod/ViewedProductMultipeTimes/readme.md

 ### 1. Adjust Event Tracking

-To track different events or products, simply change the `metric_id` or the product name in the script.
+To track different events or event properties, simply change the `metric_id` or the `product` variables in the script.
 For example:

 - Update the `metric_id` to track different event types.
 This script was originally written for the Viewed Product event but can be adapted to track other events like Order Product.
-- You can also add filters to the URL endpoint in the `get_klaviyo_metric` function.
+- You can also include additional filters to the URL endpoint in the `get_klaviyo_metric` function.
 For more information, check out [Get Events API](https://developers.klaviyo.com/en/reference/get_events).

 ### 2. Modify Event Trigger Conditions

-The script is currently set to trigger the new event if the product is viewed more than once (`count >= 2`).
+The script is currently set to trigger the new event if the product is viewed more than once (`count >= 3`).
 You can modify this threshold to suit your requirements:

 ```python
 if count >= YOUR_THRESHOLD: